directus/directus/docs/reference/system/users.md

 Static access token for the user.

 `policies` **many-to-many**\
-The policies in this role.
+The policies associated with this user.
 Many-to-many to [policies](/reference/system/policies).

 `last_access` **date**\
 Last time the user accessed the API.